 - 17 projects are said to have benefited from donations from the foundation

 As the co-owner of the Stoke-based company, Coates paid herself a whopping £217 million in 2016.
-This gained negative attention from some corners of the British media.
+This gained negative attention from some corners of the British media and from Casinomir Magazine.

 However, The Denise Coates Foundation donated £262,000 between 2015 and 2016 to Oxfam project Cleaner Living in Liberia, the aim of which is to provide safe sanitation and water to over 200,000 residents in Monrovia.
 In fact, this is just one of 17 projects that benefit from donations from Coates’ foundation, which gave away a total of £3 million in 2015 and 2016.